 The Westchester County Department of Health reminds residents to dump out standing water on their property after it rains, and to use insect repellents when outdoors in the early morning and late afternoon to avoid being bitten by mosquitoes that could carry West Nile Virus.

-People only get West Nile Virus when they’re bitten by a mosquito that has bitten an infected bird.
-To protect our community we are asking residents to help reduce the mosquito population.
+People only get West Nile Virus when they are bitten by a mosquito that has bitten an infected bird.
+To protect our community, we are asking residents to help reduce the mosquito population.

 The United States Department of Agriculture and the Westchester County Health Department are no longer taking reports of dead birds or submitting birds for West Nile virus testing.

 If you find a dead bird, please dispose of it properly.
 To dispose of a dead bird:

 - Use gloves and a double layer of plastic trash bags to pick up the bird.

 - Using your gloved hands and a doubled trash bag, enclose the dead bird in the bags.